-The Welsh Spinal Injuries Unit is one of 11 designated Spinal Units in the UK.
-Patients are admitted from South and mid-Wales, Gloucestershire, Somerset, Devon and Cornwall, although priority is given to Welsh patients.
+The Welsh Spinal Cord Injury Rehabilitation Centre is one of 11 designated spinal centres in the UK.
+Patients are admitted from south and mid-Wales, Gloucestershire, Somerset, Devon and Cornwall, although priority is given to Welsh patients.

-Whilst the unit is currently situation at Rookwood Hospital, it is going to be moved to a new, purpose-built Spinal and Neurological Unit at the University Hospital, Llandough.
-This is due to open in 2020 and as part of the redevelopment, Horatio’s Garden has been invited to create a new garden for patients.
+Whilst the centre is currently situated at Rookwood Hospital, it is going to be moved to a new, purpose-built Spinal and Neurological Centre at the University Hospital, Llandough.
+This is due to open in 2021 and as part of the redevelopment, Horatio’s Garden has been invited to create a new garden for patients.

-The project is in collaboration with the Cardiff and Vale Health Board, with the costs of the ground works being covered by the hospital’s charity.
-The new unit will provide both specialist spinal and neuro-rehabilitation services for patients.
-As well as critical care, it will have an independent living facility for patients preparing to go home.
-It will have a total of 32 beds.
+The project is in collaboration with Cardiff and Vale University Health Board, with the cost of the ground and enabling works being covered by Cardiff & Vale Health Charity.
+The new centre will provide both specialist spinal and neuro-rehabilitation services for patients.
+It will have an independent living facility for patients preparing to go home.
+It will have a total of 50 beds.

 To support the appeal, please donate by clicking the button in the top right hand corner of this page.
 Alternatively you can donate by post to the registered office address: 2 Throope Down Office, Blandford Road, Coombe Bissett, Salisbury, SP5 4LN, or phone 01722 326834 to donate by credit card.